onap/integration/docs/docs_E2E_network_slicing.rst

   deactivation, deletion and modification (in case of reuse of NSSI).

-- **Enable NSMF interaction with RAN NSSMF, TN NSSMF, CN NSSMF**: Implement generic NSSMF adaptor for three domain NSSMFs, alignment with standard intefaces (3GPP, IETF), enable the connection to external RAN NSSMF.
+- **Enable NSMF interaction with RAN NSSMF, TN NSSMF, CN NSSMF**: Implement generic NSSMF adaptor for three domain NSSMFs, alignment with standard interfaces (3GPP, IETF), enable the connection to external RAN NSSMF.

 - **Design of RAN NSST, TN NSST, CN NSST and Slice Profiles, TN information models**: Basic E2E Slicing model was provided all the related templates designed from SDC, TN related information models.